cayrusa/TwilightImperium_ShatteredAscension_FAQ/TwilightImperium_ShatteredAscension_FAQ.md

 #### How can I get the SA-remastered system tiles?
 I did not see them on the website.

 Glad you are enjoying the look of these tiles!
 They are indeed not on the website, on purpose.
 PsiComa made them and wants to keep some control over them.
-Ask him nicely over Discord.
+Ask him nicely over Discord or by email at <A HREF="mailto:jeskogtvedt@gmail.com">jeskogtvedt (at) gmail.com</A>.
 You can find him on the [SA discord server](https://discord.gg/YXnyYzz).